-I have researched veganism a lot, and, call this an excuse if you wish, but I have intolerances, which would make veganism difficult- it is therefore not the best decision for me right now.
-I know Zero Waste living would be easier without eating meat as the industry is awful at producing waste.
+I have researched veganism a lot, and, call this an excuse if you wish, but I have intolerances which would make veganism difficult.
+It's therefore not the best decision for me right now.
+I know zero waste living would be easier without eating meat as the industry is awful at producing waste.

 However, when I buy these products, I try my best to limit the waste they are sold to me in.

-I take my own egg boxes back, to be refilled with fresh eggs each week at the market.
-And when I buy meats and cheese, I take a large Tupperware box, which the meat is placed straight into.
+I take my own egg boxes back to be refilled with fresh eggs each week at the market.
+When I buy meats and cheeses I take a large Tupperware box, which they're placed straight into.

 I'd love to know about your kitchens?
 Do you have similar storage habits to me?